S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    ![Add SSH Keys image](https://res.cloudinary.com/sdey96/image/upload/v1527149812/ssh_jhd3zp.png)

-   This step will automatically add the following rule in the `/etc/ssh/sshd_config` file:
+   This step will automatically create the file `~/.ssh/authorized_keys` and add your public key to it.
+It would also add the following rule in the `/etc/ssh/sshd_config` file:

    ```
    PasswordAuthentication no